snail007/wmq/README.md

---api-token string             access api token (default "guest") --data-example                 print example of data-file --data-file string             which file will store messages (default "message.json") --fail-wait int                access consumer url  fail and then how many milliseconds to sleep (default 50000) --ignore-headers stringSlice   these http headers will be ignored when access to consumer's url ,
+--api-token string             access api token (default "guest") --data-example                 print example of data-file --data-file string             which file will store messages (default "message.json") --fail-wait int                access consumer url  fail and then how many milliseconds
-                                multiple splitted by comma(,) --level string                 console log level,should be one of debug,info,warn,error (default "debug") --listen-api string            api service listening port (default "0.0.0.0:3302") --listen-publish string        publish service listening port (default "0.0.0.0:3303") --log-access                   access log on or off (default true) --log-dir string               the directory which store log files (default "log") --log-level stringSlice        log to file level,multiple splitted by comma(,) (default [info,error,debug]) --log-max-count int            log file max count for rotate to remain (default 3) --log-max-size int             log file max size(bytes) for rotate (default 102400000) --mq-host string               which host be used when connect to RabbitMQ (default "127.0.0.1")
+                               to sleep (default 50000) --ignore-headers stringSlice   these http headers will be ignored when access to consumer's url, multiple splitted by comma(,) --level string                 console log level,should be one of debug,info,warn,error (default "debug") --listen-api string            api service listening port (default "0.0.0.0:3302") --listen-publish string        publish service listening port (default "0.0.0.0:3303") --log-access                   access log on or off (default true) --log-dir string               the directory which store log files (default "log") --log-level stringSlice        log to file level,multiple splitted by comma(,) (default [info,error,debug]) --log-max-count int            log file max count for rotate to remain (default 3) --log-max-size int             log file max size(bytes) for rotate (default 102400000) --mq-host string               which host be used when connect to RabbitMQ (default "127.0.0.1")